andrewilf/Just-In/README.md

 - Backend server to better handle API calls.

 # Cloning and running the App
-If for some reason you wish to clone and run this app:
+If for some reason you wish to clone and run this app on your local machine,
+- you need to configure config variables.
+The npm library, dotenv is included in the package.json file so you can edit the included file "dotenv"(remember to rename it .env) and write your own API details which the app will use.
+- Run the following commands inside your Just_In folder: npm install, npm start.

-## 🔗 Links
+## Links
 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/andrewianfaulkner/)
 ## License